 “Lonnie tore up his sister’s baby doll to see what made the eyes close,” his mother recalled.
 Once, in an effort to create rocket fuel in one of his mother’s saucepans, Johnson almost burned his house down when it exploded on the stove.

 His affinity for engineering made his peers refer to him as “The Professor.”
 One of the young “Professor’s” first creations was a small engine made of scrap metal that was affixed to a go-kart.
-All the crude racecar needed to run on its own were a few pushes with a running start and string-operated steering wheel.
+All the crude racecar needed to run on its own were a few pushes with a running start and a string-operated steering wheel.

 Johnson and his friends cruised the Alabama streets of their neighborhood right up until the police put a stop to their fun — after all, despite its impressive nature, the little go-kart was hardly street legal.